Marco-Mendivil-Carboni/Marco-Mendivil-Carboni/README.md

 - 🔭 I’m currently working on my final project.
 - 👀 I’m interested in mechanics, statistical physics and computer simulation.
 - 🌱 I’m currently learning how to manage a software project.
-- ⚡ Fun fact: Lorenz, Lorentz & Lorenz are three different physicist.
+- ⚡ Fun fact: Lorenz, Lorentz & Lorenz are three different physicists.